THE CONFESSION OF HARVEST BIBLE CHURCH OF ARIZONA

 In the resurrection of Jesus Christ from the grave, God confirmed the deity of His Son.
 The resurrection also gave proof that God has accepted the atoning work of Christ on the cross and Jesus’ bodily resurrection is also the guarantee of a future bodily resurrection and eternal life for all believers.

-God the Spirit (The Holy Spirit), is the third person of the trinity and makes effective all that the Father ordains and Christ accomplishes.
+God the Spirit (The Holy Spirit), is the third person of the Trinity and makes effective all that the Father ordained and Christ accomplished.
 We recognize His sovereign activity in creation, the incarnation, the written Word (scriptures), and the work of salvation.

 The work of the Holy Spirit in this age began at Pentecost, when He came from the Father as promised by Christ to initiate and complete the building of the Body of Christ, which is His church.
 The broad scope of His divine activity includes convicting the world of sin, of righteousness, and of judgment; glorifying the Lord Jesus Christ and transforming believers into the image of Christ.
 He is the supernatural and sovereign agent in regeneration, baptizing all believers into the Body of Christ.
 The Holy Spirit also indwells, sanctifies, instructs, empowers them for service, and seals them unto the day of redemption.